I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Soon plastics were ubiquitous; they were turning up in furniture, medical equipment, packaging, cars, and clothing.

-But, by the 1960s, doubts started to emerge about the durability of plastics and pollution.
-The Science History Institute sums up the public attitude that “Plastic also gradually became a word used to describe that which was cheap, flimsy, or fake.”
+But by the 1960s, doubts started to emerge about the durability of plastics and pollution.
+The Science History Institute sums up the public attitude: “Plastic also gradually became a word used to describe that which was cheap, flimsy, or fake.”

 But the stuff was just so darned useful to manufacturers that worries were set aside in favour of productivity and profit.
 In 1967, world production of plastics was 25 million tonnes.
 Today, production is around 400 million tonnes a year and is projected to reach 800 million tonnes by 2040.

 Since plastics moved into mass production, almost 8.5 billion tonnes have been created; and only nine percent of this is recycled, while 12 percent is incinerated.
 The rest piles up in landfills or just lies around where it’s discarded and usually finds its way into the oceans.

 In general, plastics take a long time to decompose; some break down faster than others.
 But “fast” is a relative term.
 Australia’s World Wildlife Fund gives us a decomposition timescale for plastic items: